Melvin-King/MIP/README.md

-**How Large Language Models Empower the Analysis of Online Public Engagement for Mega Infrastructure Projects: Cases in Hong Kong
+**How Large Language Models Empower the Analysis of Online Public Engagement for Mega Infrastructure Projects: Cases in Hong Kong** (IEEE Transactions on Engineering Management)

 <h3>
   <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=17"><img src="https://img.shields.io/badge/Paper-link-important"></a>
 </h3>

-The paper is accepted by IEEE Transactions on Engineering Management.
+The paper is accepted by IEEE Transactions on Engineering Management on March 15, 2025.

-Code is currently processing for final publication.
-Stay tuned!
+Code is currently processing for final publication. **Stay tuned!**

 ### Citation